5 Components of the Gonstead technique

 The Gonstead System focuses on the dynamics of intervertebral disc as the underlying cause of subluxations and resulting neurological dysfunction.
 It could then be said that Gonstead doctors are "disc doctors".

 Dr. Gonstead postulated that when the Parallel Disc relationship is compromised by vertebral misalignment the pivot point of the nucleus pulposus is compressed and puts pressure against the surrounding annular fibers damaging them.

-This tissue damage creates and inflammatory response causing the disc to expand, and it is this expansion which puts pressure on the nerves in a given intervertebral foramen resulting in neurological dysfunction.
+This tissue damage creates an inflammatory response causing the disc to expand, and it is this expansion that puts pressure on the nerves in a given intervertebral foramen resulting in neurological dysfunction.

 The Gonstead system says for this reason that subluxations begin at the disc, it is important to understand the stages of degeneration so as to visualize what adjusting direction and force must be applied for correction.

-In the spine intervertebral discs act as both a protective cushion allowing for flexibility as well as a supportive coupling between vertebral bodies to insure a normal and healthy range of motion.
+In the spine intervertebral discs act as both a protective cushion allowing for flexibility as well as a supportive coupling between vertebral bodies to ensure a normal and healthy range of motion.

-The Nucleus Pulposus is the dense central mass which holds fluids and nutrients and functions as a pivot point or “ball bearing” during movement of a vertebral couple.
-The Annulus Fibrosis is the outlying layers of fibrocartilage and collengenous fibers, much the “rings” observed in a cross section of a tree trunk.
-The Annulus is anchored to the cartilaginous end plates of adjacent vertebral bodies.
+The Nucleus Pulposus is the dense central mass that holds fluids and nutrients and functions as a pivot point or "ball bearing" during the movement of a vertebral couple.
+The Annulus Fibrosis is the outlying layers of fibrocartilage and collengenous fibers, much the "rings" observed in a cross-section of a tree trunk.
+The Annulus is anchored to the cartilaginous endplates of adjacent vertebral bodies.